wso2-attic/esb-connectors/quickbooks/quickbooks-connector/quickbooks-connector-1.0.0/README.txt

    xxvi) shipDate - Provide any valid date in the format of YYYY-MM-DD (e.g :- 2014-04-01)

-   xxvii)serviceDate - Provide any valid date in the format of YYYY-MM-DD (e.g :- 2014-04-01)
+  xxvii) serviceDate - Provide any valid date in the format of YYYY-MM-DD (e.g :- 2014-04-01)

+ xxviii) currencyRef - The currency ref provided must be for the particular region specified (e.g:- 'USD or LKR' for USA)

    Repeat viii) to xv) before each run.